DiscoBizzle/Ghost-Simulator/story/bad-dog.md

 * Can we skip the whole cage part?

 Count: Oh, I suppose so.
-I will accept the head of the dog cleanly separated from the body as proof you have completed this quest. **Cleanly** separated, mind, I'm not cruel.
+I will accept the head of the dog cleanly separated from the body as proof you have completed this quest.

+Count: **Cleanly** separated, mind, I'm not cruel.

 ## the doge is dazed